mrakgr/Trading-Journal/journal_2025.md

 I really do want to at least get the enumerative CFR done before the next job starts.

 10:15am.
 After I've gotten this far and after I've gained all these skills, maybe I am the one who really wants to learn from others.
 I really wish I could ask nature what the secrets of intelligence are.

+I think I'll make the HD CFR agent and use that as the key to get in touch with the poker botting community.
+I'll be curious what they have to say about it.

+Sure they might be competitors, but at this time I am well beyond the point of caring about money.

+A key realization is that this loneliness that I feel cannot be cured by being with other people.
+Even if I had 100m right now, that would do nothing for me.
+Instead I am looking for some kind kind of acceptance that might simply be understanding.
+I want people to contribute to my advancement in ways that isn't necessarily money.

+I want them to give me the most expensive thing of all - inspiration.

+That is what I am most impoverished of.

+I am worthless right now.
+I don't have any ideas.

+Right now if I had a 100m, and was negotiating with an Oracle for that inspiration, she'd be able to squeeze me very hard.
+I am so desperate for it.

+I am starved for it that I forgot what it even tastes like.
+What it even looks like.
+What it feels like.

+I don't even know that I want it.

+Just what do I have to do to get it?